cannerycoders/chuckdoc/src/program/ugen_stk.md

 Currently, WvOut is non-interpolating and the output rate is always Stk::sampleRate().

+WvOut supports automatic filename generation by seting filename to "special:auto".
+Now, the autoPrefix parameter, if provided, will be _prepended_ to the filename.
+Do this if you want the automatically named file to appear in a directory other than chuck's working directory.
+When auto naming is enabled, the output file name will include a timestamp.

 by Perry R. Cook and Gary P. Scavone, 1995 - 2002.

 | WvOut.functions                         | Description                  |